berkeley-scf/berkeley-scf.github.io/room-av/evans-422.md

 ### Troubleshooting

-<span style="">If you are using a Mac and the TV complains about the
-resolution, you may need to tell your Mac to adjust the display size it is sending to the TV.
+If you are using a Mac and the TV complains about the resolution, you may need to tell your Mac to adjust the display size it is sending to the TV.
 One strategy of doing this is through System Preferences \> Display and unchecking **Mirror Display**.
 If this does not address the issue, click **Gather Windows**, then select the **SHARP LCD** window and adjust the resolution.
-Its best guess might be sufficient, otherwise select 1920x1080 if available.</span>
+Its best guess might be sufficient, otherwise select 1920x1080 if available.